Atlantic57/html-snippets/README.md

-Code Snippets
+HTML Code Snippets
 =============

-HTML snippets for Atlantic writers.
+A convenient reference for Atlantic writers.

 ## Basics